scarolan/quick-dashboard-makeover/Labs/01_ExtremeDashboard.md

 ### Instructions:

-1. Edit the *Latency for Overdrive App* panel (hover over the panel's title, click the three vertical dots to show the context menu, and then click *Edit*)
+1. Edit the *Latency for Overcharge App* panel (hover over the panel's title, click the three vertical dots to show the context menu, and then click *Edit*)

 2. Improve line differentiation:
    - From the dashboard view, click on the blue line associated with Orders in the legend